Wisdom, Challenges, and Strategies for Thriving in GME Leadership

 Stepping into leadership in graduate medical education (GME) can feel like navigating uncharted territory.
 While established programs like the National Institute for Program Director Development (NIPPD) provide invaluable training, not all current or prospective leaders have the ability to participate.
 Additionally, ongoing mentorship and real-world insights from experienced leaders remain essential beyond formal training.

-The Society of Teachers of Family Medicine (STFM) will host a series of webinars on GME leadership.
-"STFM GME Leadership Panel Series: Stages of GME Leadership – From Idealism to Sustainability" will fill a critical gap by providing accessible, real-time conversations with seasoned GME leaders who have built meaningful and sustainable careers.
-Each session will focus on a key leadership challenge, offering practical strategies, candid reflections, and an interactive question-and-answer session to help current and aspiring leaders thrive.
+The Society of Teachers of Family Medicine (STFM) is hosting a series of webinars on GME leadership.
+"STFM GME Leadership Panel Series: Stages of GME Leadership – From Idealism to Sustainability" fills a critical gap by providing accessible, real-time conversations with seasoned GME leaders who have built meaningful and sustainable careers.
+Each session focuses on a key leadership challenge, offering practical strategies, candid reflections, and an interactive question-and-answer session to help current and aspiring leaders thrive.

 Moderated by academic family physicians who are certified physician coaches, these sessions benefit from facilitators with firsthand experience coaching leaders in academics.
 Their background enables them to create a unique space for mentorship, shared wisdom, and support, ensuring that every attendee—whether tuning in live or watching later—gains relevant and actionable insights.